Guardians vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner will look for his ninth straight game with a hit in this contest.
-During his last 10 games he is batting .279 with five doubles, two triples, a home run, a walk and nine RBI.
+- Hoerner hopes to build on a nine-game hitting streak in this matchup.
+During his last 10 games he is hitting .302 with three doubles, two triples, a home run, a walk and nine RBI.

 Hoerner Recent Games